Ecology Degree

 12 credits must be chosen from the following.
 The course must be accompanied with the laboratory when offered and at least two courses of the 12 credits must be lab-based.

-• 2 ECOL-560 Explorations in Ecology (e.g. Sustainable Food Systems, Biology of Invasive Species, Amphibian Population Declines, Vertebrate Ecology of Costa Rica, Human Evolution and Behavior, etc.)
+- 2 ECOL-560 Explorations in Ecology (e.g. Sustainable Food Systems, Biology of Invasive Species, Amphibian Population Declines, Ecological Analysis: an Introduction to R, Fish Biology, Conservation Biology, Human Evolution and Behavior, etc.)

 Category 2: Environmental Science Electives: